Nikhilesh-003/Cafe_Robot/README.md

 ●​ Tkinter, a python library is used to create a simple GUI for the user to select a table for food delivery in the cafe.

-●​ Usage of ROS2 Action Server and Client to set the goal pose and obtain the robot's feedback towards goal continuously.
+●​ Action Server and Client were used for advanced control of the Autonomous Mobile Robot (AMR) during food delivery tasks in a cafe environment.

 To launch the robot: